aspose-total/Aspose.Total-Products/total/en/android-java/conversion/ppt-to-xls/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPT to XLS in Android via Java or Online App" h2="Export PPT file to XLS in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting a PowerPoint presentation (PPT) to an Excel spreadsheet (XLS) can be a useful way to make data more accessible and easier to analyze.
+By converting a PPT file to XLS, you can easily view and manipulate the data in a spreadsheet format.
+This can be especially helpful for data-heavy presentations, such as financial reports or statistical analysis.

+<h2>How Aspose.Total Helps for PPT to XLS Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of APIs that can help you easily convert PPT files to XLS.
+The process is simple and straightforward, and can be completed in two steps.

-You can easily convert PPT file to XLS in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export PPT file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLS.
+First, you can export the PPT file to HTML by using Aspose.Slides for Android via Java.
+This API allows you to quickly and easily convert PPT files to HTML, preserving the formatting and layout of the original presentation.

+Once the PPT file has been converted to HTML, you can use Aspose.Cells for Android via Java to convert the HTML to XLS.
+This API allows you to quickly and easily convert HTML to XLS, preserving the formatting and layout of the original presentation.

+Once the conversion is complete, you can view and manipulate the data in the XLS file in a spreadsheet format.
+This can be especially helpful for data-heavy presentations, such as financial reports or statistical analysis.

+Overall, Aspose.Total for Android via Java is a comprehensive suite of APIs that can help you easily convert PPT files to XLS.
+The process is simple and straightforward, and can be completed in two steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}